Angina (Typical = 3/3 symptoms, Atypical = 2/3)

 Non-ST-Elevation ACS (includes Unstable Angina and NSTEMI)

-- Helps to guide early-invasive (coronary angiogram within 24-48 hours) vs. ischemia-driven (medical management with angiogram if patients have recurring symptoms and/or positive stress test)
+- Helps to guide early-invasive (coronary angiogram within 24-48 hours) vs. ischemia-driven (medical management with angiogram if patients have recurring symptoms and/or positive stress test) in patients with suspected ACS.
+These scores can also help predict major adverse cardiovascular events, though they appear to be inferior to the HEART score in this regard

 - Pharmacologic Management